Still have questions? Let's talk!

 Being a single parent is no walk in the park.
 You’re busy caring for your children and making sure food is on the table every day, and at the same time, you’re also responsible for ensuring their health (and yours) remains number one.
 That’s a lot to keep on top of.

 At Health Insurance Comparison, we’ve summarised all you need to know about private health cover for single parents so that you can focus on caring for your loved ones.

-Are you thinking of taking out private health cover, or switching from your current premium?
+Are you thinking of taking out private health cover, or switching from your current policy?
 There are so many options out there that sometimes, it can become difficult to understand which one is best for you.